Demurrer: Civil cases

 A demurrer is commonly filed by a defendant in response to a complaint filed by the plaintiff.
 A demurrer to a complaint can terminate a lawsuit.
 Although a plaintiff may demur to a defendant's answer to a complaint or the defendant's affirmative defenses, a demurrer to an answer is less common because it may be a poor strategic move.

-A demurrer to an answer may simplify a lawsuit, but it usually will not end the lawsuit; it is normally used only when the plaintiff intends to move for summary judgment in their favor at the earliest opportunity and needs to preemptively attack some of the defendant's affirmative defenses.
+A demurrer to an answer may simplify a lawsuit, but it usually will not end the lawsuit.
+It is normally used only when the plaintiff intends to move for summary judgment in their favor at the earliest opportunity and needs to preemptively attack some of the defendant's affirmative defenses.

+There is one rare scenario in which a demurrer to a defendant's answer may be immediately dispositive of an entire action: if the demurring plaintiff is able to establish through a request for judicial notice of the record of a prior action between the same parties that the issues raised in the answer were fully and fairly resolved against the answering defendant in that prior action and are therefore subject to the res judicata effect of a prior judgment in that action.

 Technically, a demurrer is not a motion; a party does not file a motion for demurrer nor move the court to demur.
 Rather, a demurrer is a particular type of pleading and demurring is the act by which a party formally requests the court to dismiss a cause of action (claim) or the entire complaint.

 In lay terms, a judge who sustains a demurrer is saying that the law does not recognize a legal claim for the facts stated by the complaining party.
 If the judge overrules a demurrer, the court is allowing the claim or case to proceed.

 In legal terms, the demurring party asserts that the complaint or counterclaim does not amount to a legally valid claim, even if the factual allegations contained in the complaint or counterclaim are accepted as true.